mjtechguy/codelabv2/README.md

 `echo "Hello World"` {{ execute }}
 ```

-- Executing a command in the main CodeLab terminal:
+- Executing a command in the main VSLabsAI terminal:
 ```
 `npm install` {{ execute }}
 ```